 - 1 Cup Sugar

 - ¾ Cup Half & Half I used half whipping cream and half skim milk

 - Pre-heat oven to 350 degrees.
 In a large mixing bowl combine flour, sugar, baking powder and salt; sift together.

 - In a separate bowl combine milk, eggs, oil, almond flavoring and sour cream; whisk together.

 - Add liquid mixture to dry ingredients and stir together.(this batter will be very thick) When liquid and dry ingredients are completely incorporated together, stir in cranberries.

 - Pour cake batter into a well-greased Bundt cake pan.
 Bake for 50-60 minutes; until toothpick comes out clean.
 Allow cake to cool for 10 minutes in Bundt pan, remove cake from pan and place on serving plate.

 - Allow cake to cool completely on serving plate.
 Cut into slices and serve slice topped with sauce recipe below.

-- Melt butter in a medium sized sauce pan over medium-low heat.
+- For the butter cream sauce - Melt butter in a medium sized sauce pan over medium-low heat.